 To help you be sure which area now applies to you, enter your address in the interactive mapping tool below to find out.

-As part of dividing Electoral Area C into two separate electoral areas, both Electoral Area C and G have been configured to have essentially the same services as the previous boundaries of Electoral Area C. This includes maintaining similar services and tax rates for both areas when the new boundaries come into effect.
+As part of dividing Electoral Area C into two separate electoral areas, both Electoral Area C and G have been configured to have essentially the same services as the previous boundaries of Electoral Area C. This includes maintaining similar services and tax rates for both areas.

 Residents living in Electoral Area G will continue to have these services: